Jagadeesh3996/API/README.md

 # API
-Created using HTML, CSS, JS
+Created using HTML, CSS, JS and API